PrismDX/ReplicatedProductShelf_v1_documentation/README.md

 ---
 ### BP_PriceTag

-This blueprint is an actor which contains a text component used to display the price of the product in shelf ( currently takes price from the product crate )
+This blueprint is an actor which contains a text component used to display the price of the product in shelf ( currently takes price from the product crate ) Change behaviour in BP_ProductSlot.
+Position and rotation is controlled in BP_ProductSlot, see Variables.

 ---
 ### BP_ProductSlot